 - Chito’s Taco Shop

 Broken Yolk Cafe in Westfield Mall – The mall is right off Highway 15, so it’s very convenient.
 And parking is easy.

 I’ll eat their Golden State Benedict anytime I can get it.
 It has the usual poached eggs and hollandaise sauce.
 But they add tomato, avocado (this IS San Diego, after all…), applewood smoked bacon and a zippy sriracha drizzle.
 Bob likes their chicken fried steak breakfast.

 Nearby restaurants with great lunches

-Personally I’d go into Safari Park and order lunch at The Watering Hole, Okavango Outpost or Thorntree Terrace and consider the little extra expense my gift to wildlife world-wide.
-But if you’re hungry before you get to the park or want something very different afterwards try these:
+Personally, I’d go into Safari Park and order lunch at The Watering Hole, Okavango Outpost, or Thorntree Terrace and consider the little extra expense my gift to wildlife worldwide.
+But if you’re hungry before you get to the park or want something very different afterward try these: